jain6968/PyAzBlob/README.md

 * definition of ignored files by Unix-style glob patterns
 * logs uploaded files one by one, to skip re-uploading same files to same Azure Storage container in following runs
 * supports definition of Azure Storage keys inside environmental variables or in .ini file
+* two implementations: event-based (asynchronous) implementation and synchronous implementation, described below under _Branches_

+## Branches
+This repository has two branches, with two implementations of the application:
+* [**async** branch](https://github.com/RobertoPrevato/PyAzBlob/tree/async), with event-based, asynchronous version that only supports files smaller than 64MB, using aiohttp framework
-* uses official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), which automatically handles chunked upload of files greater than 64MB
+* [**master** branch](https://github.com/RobertoPrevato/PyAzBlob) with synchronous version, using the official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), which automatically handles chunked upload of files greater than 64MB

-## Note about lack of parallelism
-This console application is **intentionally** made to upload files one by one, synchronously.
-This decision is not due to lack of technical knowledge: it's taken to limit the number of web requests to Azure Storage service and the consumption of upload bandwidth from client's side.
-Most private users don't have great upload speed from their internet providers, anyway.
-This application is primarily intended for operations that happen _una tantum_, like transferring files from local file system to Azure Blob Storage, to save space on hard drives or having backups.
+The asynchronous version offers best performance, especially for small files in big number.
+The two implementations have smaller differences: the async version requires a [_Shared Access Signature (SAS)_](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1) from a storage account, whereas the sync version requires _storage account name and an administrative key_.

+## This branch
+This branch (**async**) contains the event based implementation, using Python 3.4 > built-in Asynchronous I/O framework, called [asyncio](https://docs.python.org/3/library/asyncio.html), and its HTTP client/server implementation, called [aiohttp](http://aiohttp.readthedocs.io/en/stable/), to implement an event based bulk uploader using Azure Blob Storage REST api.

 ## Requirements
 * Python 3.4 =>